STC Orlan-10: 2022 invasion of Ukraine

+On 17 October 2023, Andrii Biletskyi, commander of the Ukrainian 3rd Assault Brigade, said that the Orlan was an issue for Ukrainian forces due to its resistance to jamming and ability to help with artillery fire and reconnaissance.

+On 27 April 2024, an Orlan-10 was shot down by the crew of a Ukrainian Yakovlev Yak-52 sport aircraft.
+As the Yak-52 is unarmed, it is believed that the drone was disabled by the Yak-52's second crew member, likely by firing at it with a machine gun from the plane as it approached the drone.

 Syria

 The Orlan-10 is being actively used by the Russian Ground Forces in the Syrian Civil War for either reconnaissance, collecting aerial imagery or 3D-mapping in support of humanitarian convoys and S&R operations.

 In November 2015, an Orlan-10 located the surviving member of a downed Russian Su-24M2 bomber and facilitated his speedy recovery.

 On 10 March 2020, an Orlan-10 drone was shot down by Syrian rebels in Suluk, Raqqa Governorate.

 On 9 June 2021, an Orlan-10 killed a prominent HTS member known as Abu Khalid al-Shami.

 Belarus

 In early February 2022, an Orlan-10 drone crashed near Brest.

 Romania

 On 13 March 2022, an Orlan-10 was found on a field in Bistrița-Năsăud County, Romania.
 It was initially thought to be a drone owned by a private person in Romania, however it was soon identified as a Russian-made Orlan-10.
 The investigation is ongoing.
 According to the Ukrainian Air Force, the drone belongs to the Russian army.